 Content development and specialized training

-While innovations in ICTs offer new tools, many people have yet to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes playersin all aspects of telecommunications/ICT.
-As technology keeps changing rapidly.
-Existing knowledge quickly becomes obsolete, hence the need to upgrade this knowledge and package it into content and training materials that are relevant for the time.

-Czech Republic, Government: While innovations in ICTs offer new tools, many people have yet to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes for all stakeholders players (creators, maintainers and operators) and beneficiaries of the ICT sector (especially in developing countries) in all aspects of telecommunications/ICT.
+While innovations in ICTs offer new tools, many people have yet to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes for all stakeholders players (creators, maintainers and operators of ICT ) and beneficiaries of the ICT sector (especially in developing countries) in all aspects of telecommunications/ICT.
 As technology keeps changing rapidly existing knowledge quickly becomes obsolete, hence the need to upgrade this knowledge and package it into state of the art content and training materials

-Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-While innovations in ICTs offer new tools, many people have yet to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes for all stakeholders (creators, maintainers and operators) and beneficiaries of the ICT sector (especially in developing countries) in all aspects of telecommunications/ICT.
+Czech Republic, Government: While innovations in ICTs offer new tools, many people have yet to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes for all stakeholders s- creators, maintainers and operators and beneficiaries of the ICT sector, especially in developing countries, in all aspects of telecommunications/ICT.
 As technology keeps changing rapidly existing knowledge quickly becomes obsolete, hence the need to upgrade this knowledge and package it into state of the art content and training materials

-b) Development and use of maintenance of e-Education, e-Learning and m-Learning for basis education and for skills development

-There is a crucial need to continue research, in, and content continue promoting for distance learning such as e-Education, e-Learning and m-Learning for skills development and lifelong learning for all, beyond the classroom, using appropriate and affordable devices, especially in developing countries, as well as the introduction of appropriate necessary recommendations/policies in this sphere.

-Japan, Government: Development and use of maintenance of e-Education, e-Learning and mobile learning (-Learning) for education and for skills development.

-With a view to determining scalable models for widespread implementation there is an urgent need to continue action research investment, and development of good practice models in e learning and m learning to assist in meeting the MDG and Education for All (EFA) goals in terms of quantity and quality in education, skills development and lifelong learning for all, also beyond the classroom .

 Internet Democracy Project, CDT, IFLA and Access, Civil Society:

+While innovations in ICTs offer new tools, many people have not had yet the opportunity to acquire the knowledge and skills to fully leverage the benefits these tools provide; therefore it is important to develop a wide and growing range of general and specialized training programmes for all parts of society (especially in developing countries) in all aspects of telecommunications/ICT.

+b) Development and use of maintenance of e-Education, e-Learning and mobile learning (-Learning) for education and for skills development.

-With a view to determining scalable models for widespread implementation there is an urgent need to continue action research investment, and development of good practice models in e learning and m learning to assist in meeting the MDG and Education for All (EFA) goals in terms of quantity and quality in education, skills development and lifelong learning for all, also beyond the classroom .
+With a view to determining scalable models for widespread implementation there is an urgent need to continue action research continue research, in, investment, in, and development of, good practice models in e learning and m learning to assist in meeting the MDG and Education for All (EFA) goals in terms of quantity and quality in education, skills development and lifelong learning for all, also beyond the classroom . and content for distance learning such as,using appropriate and affordable devices, especially in developing countries, necessary .

+Japan, Government: Development and use of maintenance of e-Education, e-Learning and mobile learning for education and for skills development.

+With a view to determining scalable models for widespread implementation there is an urgent need to continue action research investment, and development of good practice models in e-learning and m-learning to assist in meeting the MDGs and Education for All (EFA) goals in terms of quantity and quality in education, skills development and lifelong learning for all, also beyond the classroom .

+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

+There is an urgent need to continue research and investment in, and development and maintenance of, good practice models in e- learning and m-learning to advance the quantity and quality of education, skills development and lifelong learning for all, with a view to determining scalable models for widespread implementation, using appropriate and affordable devices, especially in developing countries.

 c) E-skilling, digital competence and professional standards